mos3abof/mos3abof.github.io/content/resume.md

 Mosab is a very motivated software engineer who is majorly interested in Open Source software and technology.
 His constant output has proven his passion for writing code.
 Mosab can always provide help to colleagues, work under stress and provides necessary communication skills.

---

-Visit my [Linkedin profile](https://linkedin.com/in/mosab) for a full employment history, or check the rest of recommendations.